Cake: Decorating

 A finished cake is often enhanced by covering it with icing, or frosting, and toppings such as sprinkles, which are also known as "jimmies" in certain parts of the United States and "hundreds and thousands" in the United Kingdom.
 The frosting is usually made from powdered (icing) sugar, sometimes a fat of some sort, milk or cream, and often flavorings such as a vanilla extract or cocoa powder.
 Some decorators use a rolled fondant icing.
 Commercial bakeries tend to use lard for the fat, and often whip the lard to introduce air bubbles.
 This makes the icing light and spreadable.
 Home bakers either use lard, butter, margarine, or some combination thereof.
 Sprinkles are small firm pieces of sugar and oils that are colored with food coloring.
 In the late 20th century, new cake decorating products became available to the public.
-These include several specialized sprinkles and even methods to print pictures and transfer the image onto a cake.
+These include several specialized sprinkles and even methods to print edible pictures and transfer the image onto a cake.

 Special tools are needed for more complex cake decorating, such as piping bags and various piping tips, syringes and embossing mats.
 To use a piping bag or syringe, a piping tip is attached to the bag or syringe using a coupler.
 The bag or syringe is partially filled with icing which is sometimes colored.
 Using different piping tips and various techniques, a cake decorator can make many different designs.
 Basic decorating tips include open star, closed star, basketweave, round, drop flower, leaf, multi, petal, and specialty tips.
 An embossing mat is used to create embossed effects.
 A cake turntable that cakes are spun upon may be used in cake decoration.